-You wouldn't show up at a stranger's house uninvited and declare that you're hungry?
+You wouldn't show up at a stranger's house uninvited and declare that you're hungry.
 Similarly, you shouldn't text customers who didn't opt in to receive your messages.
-Also, texting without consent is against the law.
+Texting without consent is against the law.

 Thankfully there are several ways that you can easily invite people to opt in.